 - Hegemony to Empire: The Development of the Roman Imperium in the East, 148-62 B.C.
 (Berkeley: UC Press, 1995).

-- “Persuading the People in the Roman Participatory Context,” in Blackwell Companion to Greek Democracy and the Roman Republic, edited by D. Hammer (Malden, MA and Oxford 2015), 294-310.
+- “Persuading the People.”
+In Blackwell Companion to Greek Democracy and the Roman Republic, edited by D. Hammer (Malden, MA and Oxford 2015), 294-310.

 - “‛Cultural Hegemony’ and the Communicative Power of the Roman Elite,” in C. Steel and H. van der Blom, eds., Community and Communication: Oratory and Politics in Republican Rome (Oxford 2013), 29-47.